VirtualFlow/VFVS/README-slurm.md

 ### Data for Virtual Screening

 The location of the collection files (containing the list of processed ligands) to be used in the screening should be located in `collection_folder` (defined in `all.ctrl`).
 Typically, this is set to the input folder (`../input-files/ligand-library`).
+Apart from the input ligands, all other inputs used for docking (such as the receptor file and docking config file) are located as subdirectories within the `collection_folder`.

 VFVS expects that collection data will be stored in one of two different directory structures, defined as ``hash`` or ``metatranche``.
 Typically this will be the `metatranche` setting.